homeslicesolutions-zz/backbone-model-file-upload/README.md

 #### model.set( [file attribute], [file object], [options] )
 #### model.save( [file attribute], [file object], [options] )

 In terms of how to use these methods, they have not changed.
 The only difference is that it has the capability to take a File object grabbed from the DOM (i.e. `<input type="file" />`).

+File, Blob, and FileList are all valid in the model.
+Once set it will be uploaded when ready.

 As the file is being uploaded, a trigger `progress` fires as the browser sends chunks of data.
 The `progress` trigger sends a progress status in percents.